stanzhai/marked-writer/README.md

-marked-writer
+Marked Writer
 =============

-A markdown blog writer based on node-webkit
+A markdown blog writer based on node-webkit.